abcxyz/pmap/docs/prober-and-monitoring.md

 ## Prober

-[Prober](../prober/) is a go binary being deployed to [cloud run job](https://cloud.google.com/run/docs/overview/what-is-cloud-run#jobs), and is triggered by [cloud scheduler](https://cloud.google.com/scheduler) to constantly probing pmap services to check if the services are up.
+[Prober](../prober/) is a tool that constantly probes pmap services to check if the services are up.
+It is built as a go binary and deployed to [cloud run job](https://cloud.google.com/run/docs/overview/what-is-cloud-run#jobs), and is triggered by [cloud scheduler](https://cloud.google.com/scheduler) to constantly probing pmap services to check if the services are up.

+In each prober job, the prober will cover two CUJ:

+- Resource mapping (mapping service user journey)
+- Wipeout planning (policy service user journey)

-In each prober job, the prober will upload a yaml file to [gcs](https://cloud.google.com/storage), and query the bigquery table to see if a corrosponding entry exists in bigquery table.
+For each CUJ, prober will upload a yaml file to [gcs](https://cloud.google.com/storage), and query the bigquery table to see if a corrosponding entry exists in bigquery table.
 The job is considered as success on if the following requirements for both mapping and policy service are met: